MainDepth/Homing-Missile/README.md

 # Homing-Missile
 This is a script that will allow you to make a simple physics based homing missile.

-The settings which i foun to be optimal are as follows
+The settings which i found to be optimal are as follows

 Rocket mass: 100